washwin/washwin.github.io/_projects/1_project.md

 related_publications: false
 ---

-Created a terminal-based Checkers game with an AI bot powered by the Mini-Max Algorithm, enabling competitive play against an intelligent opponent.
-Optimized the AI’s decision-making using Alpha-Beta Pruning Method to achieve a challenging and efficient game-play experience.
+This is a terminal-based Checkers game, featuring an AI bot powered by the Mini-Max Algorithm, designed to provide a challenging and competitive experience for players.
+The AI opponent is capable of making intelligent moves, simulating a realistic and dynamic game environment.

+To enhance the AI's efficiency and effectiveness, I implemented the Alpha-Beta Pruning Method.
+This optimization technique significantly reduces the search space during decision-making, allowing the AI to explore only the most promising moves.
+As a result, the game maintains a high level of difficulty, ensuring that the AI opponent remains a formidable challenge for players, while also improving the overall responsiveness and speed of gameplay.

+The Checkers game, playable entirely within the terminal, showcases a seamless blend of strategic gameplay and AI sophistication, offering an engaging experience for users seeking a competitive match against a smart, adaptive opponent.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">